microsoft/NLU.DevOps/docs/Test.md

 You do not need to train your NLU service with the NLU.DevOps CLI tool in order to test it with the tool.
 You can just as easily point the tool at existing trained models, e.g., on LUIS or Lex without training from the CLI tool.

-See [LUIS Key Configuration](LuisSecrets.md) and [Lex Key Configuration](TODO) for more information on how to point to an existing service, e.g., with a LUIS app ID.
+See [Configuring LUIS secrets](LuisSecrets.md) and [Configuring Lex secrets](LexSecrets.md) for more information on how to point to an existing service, e.g., with a LUIS app ID.

 ## Caching speech-to-text transcriptions